Blochack/blocksec-unknown/README.md

 using a tree diagram.

 ## How To Use
-  - Enter a wallet address or an ENS domain name.

-## To deploy Locally

 To use the Chain Visual Explorer:
 1. Go to [https://cve-v1.vercel.app]
 2. Select the blockchain.
-3. Enter the wallet address you want to explore.
+3. Enter a wallet address or an ENS domain name.
 4. To explore addresses connected to each node, click on the node to expand the tree.

-**Supported chains:**
-- Ethereum
-- Base
-- Optimism
-- Arbitrum One
-- Avalanche C-Chain
-- Fantom
-- Polygon

 ## Problem We Are Solving
 This year, over $1.2 Billion have been lost to Hacks and rug Pulls.